leban-a/Lunch_Ordering_System/ReadMe.txt

+### Development - Corporate Lunch System:

+This branch aims build on the features established in the meal deal application:

+It will included two key stake holder Groups: Business and Administration: broken down in two subsets Users and Admins

+The application use case:

+This application would be ideal for a organisation that provides lunches for their staff.
+This could be used for both in-house and third party lunch suppliers.

+An admin:
+Will be able manage all the users, orders and inventory, as-well as generate reports

+An employee:
+Will be able to add, modify, or delete their meal order.

+A business: will be able t0 manage orders, manager users within their business and generate reports.

+This Project will aim to provide a GUI for the various user views.
+The application will incorporate a SQL Database System, implemented and queried using python.

+Previous Scope:

 ### Meal Deal

-This codebase implements a meal deal calculator that allows users to create customized meal deals consisting of a main dish, a snack, and a drink.
+This codebase implements a meal deal calculator that allows users to create customised meal deals consisting of a main dish, a snack, and a drink.
 The meal deal options are predefined, and the user can choose from a variety of items available in each category.

 #### Methods Used: